 Choose the best answer for each question.

-1. What is the World Wide Web? a.
-A computer game b.
-A software program c.
-The part of the Internet that enables [] d.
-Another name for the Internet The Internet was originally developed by whom? a.
-Computer hackers b.
-The U.S. Department of Defense c.
-Microsoft d.
-University of Delhi 3.000 3.
-What is a URL? a.
-Question Sheet b.
-Answer Sheet with OMR Ma
+- 1. What is the World Wide Web?

+- a.
+A computer game

+- b.
+A software program

+- The part of the Internet that enables information-sharing via hyperlinks

+- d.
+Another name for the Internet

+- 2. The Internet was originally developed by whom?

+a.
+Question Sheet

+- a.
+Computer hackers

+- b.
+The U.S. Department of Defense

+- c.
+Microsoft

+- d.
+University of Delhi

+- What is a URL?

+b.
+Answer Sheet with OMR Marks